Chapter 4

 1. Essenceism 1 - “God is not from this world”- (scientific understanding of God)

-2. Essenceism 2 - “We are from this world”- (understanding of man towards God)
+2. Essenceism 2 - “We are from this world”- (understanding the role of man in relation to God)

 3. Essenceism 3 - “Evil is from this world”- (understanding of evil)